cirosantilli/git-tutorial/index.md

     echo b3 >> b
     git add a b c
     git status
-        #to be commited: a, b and c
+        #to be committed: a, b and c

 With soft: